KabiriDorsa/AP_final_project/README.md

 **file Syncing project**

-This is a final project for advanced-programing course under supervisory of Dr.Jahanshahi.
+This is final project for advanced-programing course under supervisory of Dr.Jahanshahi.
 The idea is syncing 2 directory files simply .

 Contributers:

  Shakiba Tasharrofi , Dorsa Kabiri

+ content:

 -cpp folder contains Qt.creator files (for part_1 of project)